AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-kubernetes/README.md

 In brief:

+> :bulb::beginner: For interaction with a Kubernetes cluster, this workshop uses the Kubernetes project's own CLI utility, `kubectl`.
+However, there are popular GUI and TUI interfaces as well.
+For example, [Lens](https://k8slens.dev/) is an open source Kubernetes GUI client that is very useful for point-and-click browsing, and [K9s ("Canines," pronounced "kay-nines")](https://github.com/derailed/k9s) is a highly customizable open source Kubernetes TUI (textual user interface) client reminiscent of the [Vim](https://www.vim.org/) text editor.
+You can use any of `kubectl`, Lens, or K9s with the practice lab environment by loading the lab environment's [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file.

 1. Explore the cluster a bit.
 For example, look at a list of all the Nodes:
     ```sh
     kubectl get nodes